Frankie Grande: Philanthropy

 In 2007, Grande co-founded the non-profit arts organization "Broadway in South Africa", traveling to South Africa to teach performance arts to disadvantaged youth for seven years, before the charity merged with buildOn.
 In 2013, Grande helped buildOn to build a school in a rural village in Malawi, in southeastern Africa.
 In 2014, buildOn honored him for his efforts with its Global Impact Award.
 Grande is an anti-smoking advocate.
 Grande donated the money that he won on Big Brother 16 (from the "Team America" twist he was a part of) to buildOn, to build another school in Africa.
 In January 2015, he returned to Malawi to help begin construction of the school, named in memory of his grandfather.
 Grande raised additional money for buildOn, to fund the school, eventually surpassing his goal of $70,000.
 Grande participated in a 2016 fire prevention public service announcement called 2steps2minutes and the annual Broadway Bares show to benefit Broadway Cares/Equity Fights AIDS.

 In June 2018, Grande headlined the annual "Broadway Sings for Pride" benefit concert at The Cutting Room in New York.
 He is also an active participant in AIDS/LifeCycle, an annual event that raises money to fight HIV/AIDS.
 He raised over $38,000 in 2018.
 Grande also rode in the event in June 2019. he is a member of the GLAAD Board of Directors.

 Personal life

 Grande is openly gay.
-On May 4, 2022, Grande married Hale Leon, an actor and model whom he had been dating since 2019.
-In 2023, he obtained Italian citizenship.
+On May 4, 2022, he married Hale Leon, an actor and model whom he had been dating since 2019.
+In 2023, Grande obtained Italian citizenship.